inhaucs/inhaucs.github.io/_posts/2019-07-15-seminars-07-15-2019-morning-seminar-ms-presentation-yb-july-15-2019.md

 ---
-title: "Session 1.
-Redactable Blockchain – or – Rewriting History in Bitcoin and Friends"
+title: Session 1.
+Redactable Blockchain – or – Rewriting History in Bitcoin and Friends
 date: 2019-07-15 00:00:00 Z
-description: "Redactable Blockchain – or – Rewriting History in Bitcoin and Friends"
+description: Redactable Blockchain – or – Rewriting History in Bitcoin and Friends
 card_title: Session 1
-card_teaser: "Redactable Blockchain – or – Rewriting History in Bitcoin and Friends"
+card_teaser: Redactable Blockchain – or – Rewriting History in Bitcoin and Friends
 card_position: 1
 icon: fa-server
 categories: [seminars,07-15-2019-morning-seminar,presentation]